wp-statistics/wp-statistics/readme.txt

 == Changelog ==
 = 14.11 - **.**.2024 =
+* New: Add pop-up to introduce Premium version for all premium features.
 * New: Introduced brand-new Referrals report page.
 * New: Introduced brand-new Add-Ons page and license manager system.
 * New: Add option to disable previous period data for charts.